 1. Revenue growth

 Are you actually growing your business, or is all the work you do for nothing?
-This is a big consideration many real estate leaders spend lots of time puzzling over, especially when they feel like they are hitting a wall.
+This is a big consideration many real estate leaders spent lots of time puzzling over, especially when they feel like they are hitting a wall.
 Knowing the answer will give you a clear picture of your position in the market, the opportunities you can take advantage of, and whether or not you need to fund more investment into marketing.

 2. Occupancy rate

-A high-level view of your occupancy rates gives you not only a better understanding of your tenants, but also a more thorough picture of how your space is being used.
+A high-level view of your occupancy rates gives you not only a better understanding of your tenants but also a more thorough picture of how your space is being used.
 These occupancy metrics can equip your business with a new understanding of the relationship between your leases and your physical space, instilling more confidence in your strategic planning.

 3. Tenant turnover